BernatCasanas/the-mandalorian/README.md

 	- Boons & Items: each time you finish a level a random boon appears, you obtain its benefits & advance to the next level.
 	- Dialogue System: added dialogues that can be skipped pressing A, at the start & the end of the run.
 	- Money & shop system are now working as intended
-	- First iteration of intro & outro cinematics.
+	- Improved intro & outro cinematics.
+	- Added HUB: for out-run progression & conversations.
-	- Talent trees: skills & upgrades for the Out-Run progression 1st iteration.
+	- Talent trees: fully implemented skills & upgrades for the Out-Run progression.
+	- Wave System: enemies spawn in eaves in the rooms, incrementing the challenge!
+	- Added tutorial room; that only activates the 1st time you play.
+	- Added LoC system: the enemies get stronger each level completed.
+	- Added Status System: now Mando & enemies can have buffs & debuffs that affect their behaviour.

 * Design Prototype Features
-	- Enemy document expended to 4 enemies.
+	- Enemy document expended to 6 enemies.
 	- Full design document of level 3, all its enemies and the boss.
 	- Unity prototype of 2 new enemies & final boss!
+	- Playtest document, sesions & analysis.

 * Debug Tools & Engine Features
 	- First iteration of telemetry implemented on engine.
-	- Debug menu implemented & first debug options added (Press Select)
+	- Debug menu implemented & first debug options added (Press Select).
-	- Fully functional Prefab System
+	- Fully functional Prefab System.